coughlih3099/CSC134/FinalProject/README.md

 ### How to build
 ----
-- Run build.sh
-or
-mkdir build && cd build
+- mkdir build && cd build
-cmake ..
+- cmake ..
-make
+- make
-./FinalProject
+- ./FinalProject